inwonakng/homepage-old/data/blog/torch-lightning-hyperparameter-tuning.md

     ...
 ```

 The problem of where to maintain the optimizer and criterion is another issue.
 I've seen people (and I have done this in the past as well) writing code to match sklearn's API, by shoving everything inside the model and writing a `.fit` and `.predict` function.
-But if you were to do this for multiple models, you either need to copy-paste tremendous amount of code or very carefully design a base class that can cover for all your cases.
+But you either need to copy-paste tremendous amount of code or very carefully design a base class that can cover for all your cases if you start doing this for multiple of models.
 The second case is what Lightning does.
 Although it does not quite follow sklearn's API, the idea is similar.
 There is a `LightningModule` that lives a layer above your `nn.Module` which takes care of the device management, optimizer, scheduler and logging.
 You can follow the official docs for a [in-depth tutorial](https://lightning.ai/docs/pytorch/stable/model/train_model_basic.html), but below is the general idea.

 ```python
 import torch